 <package>.model.xModel corresponds to the full class name of a module.
 For mountain :

 Capsis is provided with ant included, without additional installation.
 Ant is a tool to automatize tasks like compilation and packaging.
 We provide an ant file (build.xml) with useful commands inside.
 One of them copies the template module with a new name and prefix.

-You can use ant to generate a copy of the template module.
-For it you have to type the following command from the capsis4/ directory :
+You can use the create-module command of Ant to generate a copy of the template module.
+For that you have to type the following command from the capsis4/ directory.

 ant create-module -Dname=packagename -Dprefix=Prefix -Dauthor=Author -Dinstitute=Institute

 Institute must be replaced by your name and the name of your institute without blanks.
 You may use this syntax if needed: